Ryan-Su-92/Ryan-Su-92/README.md

 -  Hi, I’m @RandomIdiot
--  I’m interested in something
+-  Hi, I’m @RandomIdiot who is interested in something
--  I’m currently learning something
+-  Hi, I’m @RandomIdiot who is interested in something and is learning it
+-